Lacoste: Christophe Lemaire, 2001–2010

 Bernard Lacoste became seriously ill in early 2005, which led him to transfer the presidency of Lacoste to his younger brother and closest collaborator for many years, Michel Lacoste.
 Bernard died in Paris on 21 March 2006.

-Lacoste licenses its trademark to various companies.
-Until recently, Devanlay owned the exclusive worldwide clothing license, though today Lacoste Polo Shirts are also manufactured under licence in Thailand by ICC and also in China.
-Pentland Group has the exclusive worldwide license to produce Lacoste footwear, Coty Inc. owns the exclusive worldwide license to produce fragrance, and CEMALAC holds the license to produce Lacoste bags and small leather goods.
+Lacoste licensed its trademark to various companies.
+Devanlay long owned the exclusive worldwide clothing license, though today Lacoste Polo Shirts are also manufactured under licence in Thailand by ICC and also in China.
+The brand had entered into agreements with Pentland Group to produce Lacoste footwear; with Coty Inc. to produce fragrance; with Samsonite to produce luggage (2001–2009); and CEMALAC held the license to produce Lacoste bags and small leather goods.